 Meols beach is a sandy beach exposed at low tide, and at high tide there is just a small strip of shingle.
 Facilities include parking, toilets and local shops.

 Southport beach is a long sandy beach with all the amusements of a popular family seaside resort.
 If you enjoy walking then explore the paths and trails thorough the dunes.
 Read more [...]

-Formby beach, large area of beach, sand dunes and pine woods.
-Stunning stretch of unspoiled coastline Long sandy beaches and attractive pine woods Spot one of the rare red squirrels Read more [...]
+Formby beach, a large area of beach with sand dunes and pine woods.
+A stunning stretch of unspoiled coastline managed by the National Trust Long sandy beaches and attractive pine woods Read more [...]

 Moreton beach is a shingle beach at high tide but sand at mid to low tide.
 A popular beach next to Leasowe Common within the 4 mile long North Wirral Read more [...]

 Crosby beach is approximately 3 miles of beach and sand dunes and also includes Blundellsands.
 Sitting between Liverpool and Southport this beach is not good for swimming with strong tides Read more [...]